The new 2019 Eco-Loo Capture replaces both the previous Eco-Loo Capture and Mini Capture

 As before, it’s based around a high quality fibre-glass urine separator, a 10 litre urine bottle and a 23 litre ‘solids’ container.
 All of these items have SteriTouch, an anti-bacterial agent built in.
 The solids container comes with a lid, has built in grab handles and is stackable (if you wish to store several before emptying).
 The square shape provides the maximum capacity for the space taken up.
 The urine container has a carry handle, and wide opening to prevent ‘glugging’ and to facilitate easy cleaning.

 The toilet seat and lid is ‘standard’ close, and is solid oak that looks beautiful.
-Alternatively, you can specify a white plastic soft close seat and lid for no extra charge.

 The toilet box is made from engineered and precision CNC cut 15mm birch plywood.
 Birch is a relatively dense wood that gives a very smooth surface for painting or staining and is very tough.
 We’ve also fitted some feet on the bottom so it stands very slightly off the floor, which will help protect the toilet.